agiledev-students-fall2022/final-project-team-stranger/README.md

 2. **Building a mental bridge connecting strangers.**

-    Users might be strangers in real life, but are connected with each other and support one another here.
+    Users might be strangers in real life, but are connected with each other and support one another here through sending kind words.

 3. **We build what we build.**

     Aiming at building a compact app avoiding all kinds of trouble and mess.

+4. **Warm Others, Warm yourself.**

+    Users will see how influential their words become.
+Achieve happiness and encouragements through cheering others up.

 ## Team